-In real-world applications, it is difficult to share samples with the same IDs.
+In real-world applications, sharing samples with the same IDs is difficult.
 Therefore, Gao et al. \cite{gao2019privacy} proposed a method to realize FTL by assuming common features instead of common samples.
 In that method, two clients mutually reconstruct the missing features by using exchanged feature mapping models.
-Then,using all features, the clients conduct HFL to obtain a label prediction model.
-In the original paper, the authors assumes that all clients posses labels, but this method is applicable to the target client that does not posses labels because the source client can learn the label prediction model only by itself.
+Then, using all features, the clients conduct HFL to obtain a label prediction model.
+In the original paper, the authors assume that all clients possess labels.
+However, this method applies to the target client that does not possess labels because the source client can only learn the label prediction model by itself.
 Mori et al. \cite{mori2022continual} proposed a method for neural networks in which each client incorporates its own unique features in addition to common features into HFL training.
-However, their method is based on HFL and cannot be applied to the target clients that does not possess labels.
+However, their method is based on HFL and cannot be applied to target clients who do not possess labels.